BrianInGermany/oldcardgames/content/_posts/en/2022-12-18-tapp_tarock.markdown

 ---
 layout: post
 title:  "Tapp Tarock: Tarot for Three"
-description: "Win the bid, and trump your way to victory with this chip-based Tapp Tarock variant."
+description: "Win the bid, and trump your way to victory with this credit-based three-player."
 date:   2022-12-18 11:39:00
 categories: ["threeplayer","tarot"]
 thumbnail: "/assets/images/tarock.jpg"
 ---
-Win the bid, and trump your way to victory with this three-person Tarock.
+Win the bid, and trump your way to victory with this credit-based three-player.

 Not just for fortune telling!
 Tapp Tarock is a fun trick-taking game with the added fascination of the fifth suit, tarot.